A cork of the rational surface with the second Betti number 9: Introduction

-However, despite the importance of corks of simply-connected closed smooth $4$-manifolds, we have relatively few explicit examples of them.
-In particular, the minimal value of $b_2$ of standard simply-connected closed $4$-manifolds for which an explicit cork had been found to date was $10$ \cite{2012Akbulut}.
-Here, by standard simply-connected closed $4$-manifolds, we mean the smooth $4$-manifolds obtained by connected summing finitely-many copies of $\mathbf{CP}^2, \overline{\mathbf{CP}^2}, S^2\times S^2, K3$ and $\overline{K3}$.
-As is well-known, if the celebrated \textit{$11/8$-conjecture} \cite{1982Matsumoto} is true, then it follows that any simply-connected closed smooth $4$-manifold is homeomorphic to one of the standard simply-connected closed $4$-manifolds.
+Despite the importance of corks of simply-connected closed $4$-manifolds, we have relatively few explicit examples of them.
+In particular, the minimal value of $b_2$ of \textit{standard} simply-connected closed $4$-manifolds for which an explicit cork had been found to date was $10$ \cite{2012Akbulut}.
+A simply-connected closed $4$-manifolds is called standard if it is obtained as the connected sum of finitely many copies of $\mathbf{CP}^2, \overline{\mathbf{CP}^2}, S^2\times S^2, K3$ and $\overline{K3}$.
+As is well-known, if the celebrated $11/8$-conjecture \cite{1982Matsumoto} is true, then it follows that any simply-connected closed $4$-manifold is homeomorphic to one of the standard simply-connected closed $4$-manifolds.

-This situation naturally leads us to the following problem, which we can regard as a cork version of the problem at the beginning of this paper.
+This situation naturally leads us to the following problem, which can be regarded as a cork version of the problem we raised at the beginning of this paper.

-\begin{problem} Find an example of a cork of a standard simply-connected closed $4$-manifold with $b_2\leq 9$. \end{problem}
+\begin{problem} Find an effective embedding of a cork into a standard simply-connected closed $4$-manifold with $b_2\leq 9$. \end{problem}

-We remark that a cork of a non-standard simply-connected closed smooth $4$-manifold with $b_2=9$ has already been found by Akbulut and Yasui \cite[Remark 6.2]{2008Akbulut-Yasui}, but it is unknown whether its cork twist results in a standard simply-connected closed $4$-manifold.
-By the definition of cork twist, if the cork twist along their cork results in a standard simply-connected closed $4$-manifold, it immediately follows that their cork is also a cork of a standard simply-connected closed $4$-manifold.
+We remark that an effective embedding of the cork into a non-standard simply-connected closed $4$-manifold with $b_2=9$ has already been found by Akbulut and Yasui \cite[Remark 6.2]{2008Akbulut-Yasui}, but it is unknown whether its cork twist results in a standard simply-connected closed $4$-manifold.
+By the definition of cork twist, if the cork twist along their cork results in a standard simply-connected closed $4$-manifold, it immediately follows that their cork has an effective embedding into a standard simply-connected closed $4$-manifold.

-In this article, we prove the following theorem, providing an answer to Problem \ref{problem} in the case $b_2=9$.
+In this article, we prove the following theorem by finding an effective embedding of a cork in Figure \ref{fig:W2} into a standard $4$-manifold.
+As a result, we provide an answer to Problem \ref{problem} in the case $b_2=9$.